 10 - The final result after filing it smooth.

-11 - I use snap ring pliers to open up the hole.
+11 - I use snap ring pliers or just needle nose pliers to open up the hole.
 Others have used two hooks mounted in a vice to pull on either side of the hole to pull it open.

 12 - Don't be afraid to stretch it open.

 13 - These pliers open it up just enough to get the stem started in the hole.

 14 - Once the stem is in the hole the pliers can be removed to finish inserting the stem.

 15 - The stem is in the hole and the tube is snugged up right against the stem.

 16 - Put on the bridge washer.
 The ridges in the stem base and the bridge washer are enough to seal the air from coming out.
 I don't use any sealant because I don't know what will be compatible with the rubber but the results have been fine reusing old stems on clincher tires which get inflated to 65 lbs/psi.
 I have seen sealant on some old stems and might have used some bead sealer if I had some handy.

 17 - Put on the nut.

 18 - Tighten down the nut.
 I've heard some people express concern about making it too tight and squeezing out the rubber from between the washer and the base but I don't see that happening when I get it good and tight by hand.